How to Insert a Busk

 There are many ways to insert a busk in a corset.
 As long as the busk is held in place and can close, it will work.
 I use a dual-core method for constructing almost all my corsets, so the method I use takes advantage of the two layers.
 If you are constructing a single-core corset, this method can still be used, but the busk panel must be two-layer.

-Another similar method would involve a pocket, just wide enough for the busk, that is then sandwitched around the front end of the front panel.
+Another similar method for a single-layer corset would involve placket-like pockets, just wide enough for the busk, that is then sandwiched around the busk at the front ends of the front panels.

 I almost always make the busk integral to the center front panel of the corset.
 On the hook side, the panel is cut in two pieces.
 On the peg side, the panel is cut on the fold.